AbhishekSingh-77/College-Festive/README.md

 3. Main Content: This central section serves as the heart of the webpage, showcasing the primary information or functionality.
 It encompasses text, images, and interactive elements.

 4. Footer: The footer displays address and location details.
-It also includes sharing options for various social media platforms.
+It also includes sharing options for various social media platforms like facebook, twitter etc.